 While you can certainly use tap water for your aquarium, it is very important to condition it first.
 You can learn more in my article on how to make tap water safe.

 Brown algae spots can also appear at the end of the nitrogen cycle, which occurs a couple days after you put water in an aquarium.
-If you are looking for other ways to improve the aesthetic of your aquarium, you should read my guide on how to remove trim from aquarium.

 How to get rid of brown algae on aquarium glass?